 I got rear-ended last week.
 I stopped suddenly in slow moving traffic and a black BMW slammed into the back of me, destroying the back half of car and leaving me battered and shaken up.
+And in turn, he was rammed by a truck.
+And seeing as to how the truck lemon laws in the region didn’t work in his favor, he was included in the list of people in trouble.
 The driver of the car, rather than accepting blame, tried to pass off responsibility on magic.

 “That car in front of you just appeared out of nowhere,” she exclaimed.